 Hibernation Mode This feature lets you turn off the power to the computer without exiting from your software.
 The contents of main memory are automatically saved to the hard disk drive so that when you next turn the power on again, you can continue working right where you left off.
 Refer to the Turning off the power section in Chapter 3, Getting Started , for more details.
-Standby Mode If you have to interrupt your work, you can use this feature to allow you to turn off power to the computer without exiting from your software.
+Sleep Mode If you have to interrupt your work, you can use this feature to allow you to turn off power to the computer without exiting from your software.
 Data is maintained in the computer's main memory so that when you next turn on the power, you can continue working right where you left off.
+USB Wakeup function This function restores the computer from Sleep Mode depending on the external devices connected to the USB ports.
+For example, if a mouse or USB keyboard is connected to a USB port, moving the mouse/keyboard will wakeup the computer.
+The "USB Wakeup function" operates under Windows® 7 operating system and it works for all USB ports.
+TOSHIBA PC Health Monitor The TOSHIBA PC Health Monitor software program monitors computer system functions such as power consumption, the cooling system and HDD Drop sensor.
+It alerts users of specific system conditions via pop-up messages.
+It also tracks the usage of the computer and related devices, logging the service relevant information on the computer's hard disk drive.
+Please refer to the TOSHIBA PC Health Monitor section in Appendix E. TOSHIBA HDD/SSD Alert The TOSHIBA HDD/SSD Alert includes wizard functions to monitor the Disk Drive operating status.
+HW Setup This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.